Daoshi

+Traditionally, they were thought to be able to manipulate fate on their or their followers' behalf and they could grant miracles or inflict divine punishment on people in the afterlife or the mortal world.

 Orders

-Taoist orders are conventionally categorised into two main branches: Quanzhen and Zhengyi.
+Taoist orders are traditionally classified into two main branches: Quanzhen and Zhengyi.

 Quanzhen Taoism

 Quanzhen Taoism, which is present almost exclusively in the north of China, includes all Taoist orders which have a monastic institution.
 Their lifestyle is comparable to that of the Buddhist monks in that they are celibate, vegetarian, and live in monasteries.
 The White Cloud Temple in Beijing is the main monastery of the Longmen school of Quanzhen, and is also the main headquarters of mainland China's official Taoist Church.